Best Online Nursing Programs in Indiana (2026)

 How does Nursing pay in Indiana compare to other states?

-Indiana salaries are approximately 1.7% higher than the national average for nursing roles.
+Indiana offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Indiana a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Indiana?